marcheluki/JavaDevBookLibrary/README.md

 # 📚 Final evaluation project: Book Management API and React Application

 ### Project Description
 The objective of this project is to create a book management system consisting of a microservice API developed using Java Spring Boot and a React application that consumes the API.
-The API will implement CRUD (Create, Read, Update, Delete) operations for managing book data and will be containerized using Docker.
+The API implements CRUD (Create, Read, Update, Delete) operations for managing book data and is containerized using Docker.

 ### Project Steps and Our Solution